Style Guide for Translation: Navy blue background, teal and white text stating

 Multilingual style guides also streamline the content creation and localization process.
 Linguists on your team know that language choices in the localization style guide are approved, so they can rely on the document to answer questions and solve issues before the translation begins.
 When this internal channel is centralized to provide writing instructions that can be updated and deployed in real-time, localization projects notably reflect the benefit through improved decision-making in line with customer instructions.
 This is true even when these come from a wide range of actors across varying departments or branches and are delivered over the course of a long-term relationship.

-How a multilingual style guide ensures consistency.
+How does a multilingual style guide ensure consistency?

 Once developed, your multilingual style guide provides a framework for consistent and clear communication across languages and cultures.
 Take, for example, the use of slogans or taglines.
 It’s vitally important to consistently apply the same writing style rules when handling snappy one-liners of this type.
 Different translation approaches to this type of marketing copy will look sloppy.
 It could potentially be confusing or even offensive!